Masud-Rahman22/Masud-Rahman22/README.md

 # About me
 I am Masud Rahman and i am currently studying B.Sc in CSE at Sheikh Burhanudding Post Graduate College.
-I am currently devoted to improve my skills and
+I am currently devoted to improve my skills.
+I am proficient in a diverse range of technologies and tools, allowing me to create innovative solutions and deliver high-quality results.
+Currently, I am primarily focused on React.js, Node.js and MongoDB.
+In addition to my technical expertise, I highly value collaboration and teamwork.
+I thrive in environments where ideas are shared openly, and collaboration fosters innovation.
+Working alongside multidisciplinary teams is something I truly enjoy.